Yevgeniy-Olexandrenko/avr-ay-board/README.md

 Registers are sent as a pair of values: register number (0-13), then register value.
 To synchronize, just send `0xFF` at the start of sending.

 This sound chip emulator can be used in conjunction with the [AVR-AY Player](https://www.avray.ru/avr-ay-player).
 You will need the most ordinary USB to serial TTL converter.
-Just connect +5V, GND and TX pins of the converter to VCC, GND and RX pins of this emulation device, choose COM port and `Open` it in the player and start playing music.
+Just connect +5V, GND and TX pins of the converter to VCC, GND and RX pins of this emulation device, choose COM port, `Open` it in the player and start playing music.

 ### Parallel communication mode